StefonSimmons/alarm-clock-shift/README.md

-For running tests.
+For running tests:

-Run npm i from within the repo.
+* Run npm i from within the repo.
-Run npm run test or npm test.
+* Run npm run test or npm test.